-During our 2018-19 admissions season, the LSAT is offered six times: in June, July, September, November, January, and March.
-(In 2019-20, it will be offered at least nine times.)
-We recommend that applicants take the test by November of the calendar year prior to the year in which admission is sought.
-For example, applicants to Michigan’s entering class of 2019 are best-served by taking the LSAT no later than November 2018.
-Applicants who submit scores from the January 2019 test may hinder their chances of admission because their applications will not be completed until late in our cycle.
-During the 2018–2019 admissions season, applicants must submit a score from the June 2013 test or later.
+During the 2019-20 admissions season, the LSAT is offered nine times.
+We recommend that applicants take the test by January of the calendar year in which admission is sought.
+For example, applicants to Michigan’s entering class of 2020 are best-served by taking the LSAT no later than January 2020.
+Applicants who submit scores from February 2020 or later may hinder their chances of admission because their applications will not be completed until late in our cycle.
+During the 2019–2020 admissions season, applicants must submit a score from the June 2014 test or later.

 Registration with Credential Assembly Service (CAS)

 CAS registration directs LSAC to compile a number of LSAC Law School Reports to be sent, upon request, to the law schools to which you apply.
 Law School Reports include an undergraduate academic summary, all LSAT scores and writing samples, and copies of all transcripts submitted to CAS.
 Applicants who are reapplying to the University of Michigan Law School must register with CAS even if they do not intend to retake the LSAT.